vscode-neovim/vscode-neovim/CONTRIBUTING.md

 neovim.
 This library is a wrapper around neovim's [msgpack-rpc API](https://neovim.io/doc/user/api.html).
 The library is used to send and receive messages to and from neovim.
 The library is also used to spawn neovim processes.
 Many functions are exposed, listed [here](https://neovim.io/node-client/classes/NeovimClient.html).
 However, the library is not kept up to date, so many API wrappers are missing.
-In these cases, the raw `call`, `callAtomic`, `lua`, and `command` commands are directly used.
+In those cases just use `call`, `lua`, and `command` instead.

 ### Neovim UI Protocol